 10) I collect Funkos and Lego Minifigures

-Although I don’t have tons and tons of them, I have a fair amount of Funkopops, Bobbleheads and little Lego Minifigures.
-I have one large printer’s trays full of assorted Lego peeps and a smaller one dedicated to zombie Lego figures, which is a mix of ‘regular’ zombies as well as Walking Dead figures.
+Although I don’t have tons of them, I have a fair amount of Funkopops, Bobbleheads and Lego Minifigures.
+I have one large printer’s tray full of assorted Lego peeps and two smaller ones dedicated to zombie and Game of Thrones dudes.

 I mean, what self-respecting VA doesn’t categorise their Lego?

-I haven’t sorted an adequate display system for the Funkos yet so they’re just randomly located throughout my flat.
-I sometimes walk around my flat and look at them when I’m brushing my teeth.
+I haven’t sorted an adequate display system for the Funkos yet so they’re just randomly located throughout my apartment.
+I sometimes walk around and look at them when I’m brushing my teeth.

-11) I’m scarily well prepared for the zombie apocalypse
+11) I’m well prepared for the zombie apocalypse

-* An axe, a wind-up radio, my glasses (plus a spare pair), a penknife, a maglite, a lighter, penicillin, a map of the UK, water and water purifying tablets, warm layers and my house keys in case you were wondering.
+* An axe, a wind-up radio, my glasses (plus a spare pair), a penknife, a maglite, a lighter, penicillin, a map of the UK, water, water purifying tablets, warm layers and my house keys in case you were wondering.

 12) I’m obsessed with puppies

-I’m not a person who coos over babies, but when I see a puppy or small dog in the park I’m beside myself – especially if it’s wearing a neckerchief or sweater!
-I would so love a little dog of my own but because I love my freedom, think you need to put a lot of time into training, and I travel quite a lot, I won’t get one until I’m much older and have decided to settle somewhere.
+I’m not a person who coos over babies, but when I see a puppy or small dog in the park I’m beside myself – especially if it’s wearing attire such as a neckerchief or sweater.
+I would love a little dog of my own but because I love my freedom, know you need to put a lot of time into training, and I travel a lot, I won’t get one until I’m much older and have decided to settle somewhere.

 13) I’m uneducated